LinerSu/nyu-pl-spring-20-rec/Week 13/README.md

 	?- append([],12,12).
 	true.
 	```
-	Thus, we could add one subgoal to ensure that the second argument is a list:
+	Thus, we could add one subgoal to the first clause, which ensures that the second argument is a list:
 	```prolog
 	append([], L, L):-isList(L).
 	append([X|T], L, [X|Rs]):- append(T, L, Rs).